inviqa/inviqa-seed-magento1/README.project.md

 2. Install the latest version of Vagrant from [http://www.vagrantup.com/downloads.html](http://www.vagrantup.com/downloads.html)

-3. Ensure you have AWS keys correctly configured either using `hobo config` or by setting the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.
+3. Ensure you have AWS keys correctly configured either using `hem config` or by setting the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.

 ## Provision Environment